Saad bin Laden: Death

-Saad was killed incidentally, without being specifically targeted, in a U.S. drone strike in North Waziristan on 17 July 2009.
+Saad was killed incidentally, without being specifically targeted, in a U.S. drone strike in North Waziristan in 2009.
 He was buried in an unmarked plot outside of Razmak, Pakistan.
 While some uncertainty about his fate lingered for a time, letters retrieved from the compound where Osama bin Laden was killed in Abbottabad, Pakistan confirmed that Saad was killed.
-Also, in September 2012, al-Qaeda leader Ayman al-Zawahiri confirmed in a video message that Saad bin Laden was killed in a drone strike.
+In September 2012, al-Qaeda leader Ayman al-Zawahiri confirmed in a video that Saad was killed in a drone strike.

 Alleged role as heir apparent of Osama bin Laden

 The main interest in Saad bin Laden has been in his alleged role as heir of his father Osama bin Laden in the latter's leadership of al-Qa'ida and its violent actions.
 This was specifically alleged by US intelligence sources, and recently has continued to be promoted by the scholar Nelly Lahoud.
 However, the revelations of the books Growing Up bin Laden and The Exile, both cited above, show that, even though Osama was hoping to promote one of his sons to succeed him, he never contemplated Saad for such a role because of Saad's mental and behavioral unfitness for it.
 Rather, at first he favored his eldest son Abdullah until Abdullah abandoned his father and his projects in 1995, moving back to Jiddah, then switched his hopes immediately to his fourth son Omar, skipping his second and third sons Abd al-Rahman and Saad because of their mental, emotional, and behavioral unfitness.
 Omar turned decisively against Osama's projects by 1998-1999, and Osama then began to invest his hopes in his sixth son Muhammad, who alone accompanied him in his flight into 2002, but then was dismissed by him to Iran later in that same year.
 After that, Osama seems to have abandoned any hopes in his sons, as he even urged Hamza to try to go study traditional Islamic knowledge rather that be a fighter and also seems not to have had a very high opinion of his abilities, and while he exploited Khalid with him in his hideaway, he gave him no independent responsibilities at all, relying more on his daughters Maryam and Sumayyah and his wives, especially Siham.